frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 True virtue is pleasantly joyful.

-God\'s joy appears 300 times in Scripture.
+That God is joy appears 300 times in Scripture.
 The frequency of a word in Scripture is often an indication of its importance.

 Whenever we lose our joy momentarily, an Act of Thanksgiving can help us to restore our joy.